rudi-platform/rudi-node-catalog/tests/Tests documentation.md

 # Postman tests: the documentation

+## Prerequisites

+To run the tests, you'll most likely need the `rudi-crypto` module to be running in the same environment as where the tests are run (possibly on your machine).
+You'll also need a private key to be present on every environment you wish to test, and the API module to be configured to accept this key as a new profile.
+This is explicited in the "Setting up Postman / Newman tests for other environments" part.

 ## Tests description

 The tests of each collection are usually meant to be executed sequentially.